opiyoxbenji/opiyoxbenji/README.md

 </div>

-- 🌱 I’m passionate about Backend Development and a tech
+- 🌱 I’m passionate about Backend Development and tech enthusiast
-- 📝 I’m aiming to become proficient in Javascript and Python come end of this year
+- 📝 I’m aiming to become proficient in Javascript and Python as I use them
 - 🌱 I’m currently learning Golang, Python, DevOps, MySQL
-- 👯 I’m looking to collaborate on creating python projects
+- 👯 I’m looking to collaborate on creating javascript & python projects
 - 🤔 I’m looking for help with Golang and Django
-- 😄 Pronouns: he/him